Nathan Nash, Steeplechase Ventures

-1. Now that we’re about a year into the revamped Leadership Alumni, how have graduates of TREC’s Associate Leadership Council and Executive Leadership Council benefited from uniting through the program?
+1. Now that we’re about a year into the revamped Leadership Alumni, how have graduates of TREC’s Associate Leadership Council and Fellowship of Executive Leaders benefited from uniting through the program?

-Both the ALC and ELC programs are designed to develop the leadership qualities of the participants.
-The ALC program is focused on individuals at an earlier point in their career and the ELC program on more experienced professionals.
+Both the ALC and Fellowship programs are designed to develop the leadership qualities of the participants.
+The ALC program is focused on individuals at an earlier point in their career and the Fellowship program on more experienced professionals.
 One of the great aspects of TREC is the opportunity for mentorship.
-By combining the programming for alumni from both the ALC and ELC, we’ve created an environment to foster these relationships.
+By combining the programming for alumni from both the ALC and Fellowship, we’ve created an environment to foster these relationships.

 2. What are the goals of the Leadership Alumni?
-How do ALC/ELC graduates benefit from participating?
+How do ALC/Fellowshipgraduates benefit from participating?
 What kinds of events and programming do you all provide?

 3. Tell us a bit about how Steeplechase Ventures fits into the broader commercial real estate industry.
 What has co-founding and helping grow that company taught you about leadership?